 Companies holding ethical sourcing system certification may use the UEBT certification mark on products as long as there is a mention of the certified natural ingredient.

-If a company uses UEBT certified natural ingredients, but itself lacks ethical sourcing system certification, it can make a claim of compliance, but there are currently no labeling opportunities.
+If a company uses UEBT certified natural ingredients, but itself lacks ethical sourcing system certification, it can make a claim of compliance, but there are currently no labelling opportunities.

 New Herbs and Spices Program of UEBT and the Rainforest Alliance

 UEBT and The Rainforest Alliance intend to launch in mid-2020 an extended partnership focusing on ingredients used in herbal & fruit infusions as well as table herbs, spices & seasonings.
 The new program would replace the existing UEBT/UTZ herbal tea program.
 Stay tuned for more information in the coming months.
 Until then, the current herbal tea program is still in effect.
 We are committed to making any potential transition as smooth as possible.